-White to off white, round, flat-face beveled edge tablets breakline on one side and "5" debossed on the other side.
+White to off white, round, flat-face bevelled edge tablets break line on one side and "5" debossed on the other side.
+AUST R 196472.

-White to off white, round, flat-face beveled edge tablets with breakline on one side and "10" debossed on the other side.
+White to off white, round, flat-face bevelled edge tablets with break line on one side and "10" debossed on the other side.
+AUST R 196466.

-White to off white, round, flat-face beveled edge tablets with breakline one side and "20" debossed on the other side.
+White to off white, round, flat-face bevelled edge tablets with break line one side and "20" debossed on the other side.
+AUST R 196504.